IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Archiving is an optional feature that may be configured for a Dataverse instance.
 When that is enabled, this API call be used to set the status.
 Note that this is intended to be used by the archival system and requires "superuser" credentials.

-/api/datasets/$dataset-id/$version/archivalStatus sets the archival status of the specified dataset version.
+PUT /api/datasets/$dataset-id/$version/archivalStatus sets the archival status of the specified dataset version.

-The body is a Json object that must contain a "status" which may be "success", "pending", or "failure" and a "message" which is archive system specific.
+The body is a JSON object that must contain a "status" which may be "success", "pending", or "failure" and a "message" which is archive system specific.
 For "success" the message should provide an identifier or link to the archival copy.
 For example:

 .. code-block:: bash